Table of Contents

 Broom & Dustpan: Most start with a kitchen broom and dust pan.
 Eventually we most move to a softer bristled wide broom and a wide big aluminum dustpan makes a huge difference and greatly reduces cleanup time.

-Vacuum Cyclone: That still leaves the ongoing problem of the filters still loading up to the point where our vacuum works poorly because airflow is blocked by a dirty filter.
+Vacuum Cyclone: With the ongoing problem of the filters loading up, killing airflow, needing constant cleaning and frequent replacement, we start looking for options.
 Upgrading to a bigger fine filter helps at first, but only for a short while.
-Many believe the nonsense claims and then add a cyclone separator to a paint bucket type collection bin.
+Those with particle meters find they still ruin fine filters a few times a year and these bigger cartridge filters are expensive.
+Many then believe the nonsense advertising and then add a cyclone separator to a paint bucket type collection bin.
 The reported results at first make no sense because many swear all works great and others say the results are little change at all.
-Traditional small shop cyclone designs still push 100% of the airborne dust right through.
-Since it is this airborne dust that plugs and ruins our fine filters, the only real benefit is our filters don't pick up quite as much of the larger sawdust and chips, but they still plug and wear out at the same rate.
 For those who did not have separators before, they see that just like our trashcan separators almost all of the heavier sawdust and chips land in the cyclone bin instead of our vacuums, plus see the filters don't get as much larger stuff.
+Traditional small shop cyclone designs let 100% of the airborne dust that plugs our filters right through.
+Since this airborne dust plugs and ruins our fine filters, the only real benefit is our filters don't pick up quite as much of the larger sawdust and chips, but they still plug and wear out at the same rate.
+For all traditional cyclones we still end up just as often having to clean and replace the filters!
 Eventually, most realize that roughly 15% of all the sawdust we create by weight is airborne dust, and with this much dust going into our filters, we need something more.
 In fact, this is exactly what inspired the creation of my cyclone design which is independent medical school tested to separate the fine dust so well less than one fifth as much lands in our filters.
 Those who either build or buy my design from Clear Vue consistent report than filters need cleaned a fraction as much and go at least six or more times longer before they need replaced.